networkx/networkx/doc/release/migration_guide_from_1.x_to_2.0.rst

 We have made some major changes to the methods in the Multi/Di/Graph classes.
 The methods changed are explained with examples below.

-With the release of NetworkX 2.0 we are moving to a view/iterator reporting API.
+With the release of NetworkX 2.0 we are moving to a view/iterable reporting API.
-We have moved many methods from reporting lists or dicts to iterating over the information.
+We have changed many methods from reporting lists or dicts to iterating over the information.
 Most of the changes in this regard are in the base classes.
-Methods that used to return containers now return views (inspired from `dictionary views <https://docs.python.org/3/library/stdtypes.html#dict-views>`_ in Python) and methods that returned iterators have been removed.
+Methods that used to return containers now return views (inspired from `dictionary views <https://docs.python.org/3/library/stdtypes.html#dict-views>`_ in Python) and methods that returned an iterable have been removed.
 The methods which create new graphs have changed in the depth of data copying.
 ``G.subgraph``/``edge_subgraph``/``reverse``/``to_directed``/``to_undirected``
 are affected.
 Many now have options for view creation instead of copying data.